-According to Forbes, Papa John's colorful founder John Schnatter made employees at the chain's corporate headquarters sign confidentiality, non-disclosure, and non-disparagement agreements to clear the way for the publication of the tell-all memoir Papa: The Story of Papa John's Pizza.
+According to Forbes, Papa John's founder John Schnatter (who stepped down in 2018) made employees at the chain's corporate headquarters sign confidentiality, non-disclosure, and non-disparagement agreements to clear the way for the publication of the tell-all memoir Papa: The Story of Papa John's Pizza.
 While this may sound like one of the more sinister fast-food rules, it was really just a business play.

 Did you think that the Domino's Pizza Tracker app was just a gimmick?
 One employee of the popular chain told Buzzfeed that it's the real deal, and one of the fast-food rules that's rather a hassle for kitchen and delivery staff to boot: "Some people think the tracker runs automatically on a countdown timer, but each stage of progression is manually updated as your pizza is prepared.
 Although sometimes we may overestimate the progress to keep things flowing smoothly on our end."

-One former sandwich artist told Reddit that her store had some very specific policies surrounding their high-end vegetables.
+One former sandwich artist posted on Reddit that her store had some very specific policies surrounding their high-end vegetables.
 "When I worked at Subway, it was three olives per six inches.
 Same for tomatoes.
 They have all of these precise quantities."
-The worker was actually rebuked by her manager when she dared to put seven tomatoes on a foot-long sandwich.
+The worker was actually rebuked by her manager when she dared to put seven tomato slices on a foot-long sandwich.